nncl/node-queue/readme.md

 # Node Queue

-Working with queues with Node JS.
+Working with queues on Node JS.